pkp/lucene/README.md

 write a web server configuration as Solr itself comes with no security checks at all.

-If you deploy in central server mode you'll also have to decide which journals you want to collocate.
+If you deploy in Remote Server mode you'll also have to decide which journals you want to collocate.
 You have to keep in mind that you only can search across OJS installations if you collocate articles from various installations in one core.
 On the other hand you should not